-- 2. The proposed repair, reconstruction, rehabilitation, or restoration will not preclude the structure's continued designation as a Historic Structure and the variance is the minimum necessary to preserve the historic character and design of the structure. - G. Any applicant who meets the criteria of this Section, paragraphs A through F, shall be notified by the Board of Appeals in writing over the signature of the Chairman of the Board of Appeals that: - 1.
-The issuance of a variance to construct a structure below the base flood level will result in greatly increased premium rates for flood insurance up to amounts as high as \$25 per \$100 of insurance coverage; - 2.
-Construction below the base flood level increases risks to life and property; and, - 3.
-The applicant agrees in writing that the applicant is fully aware of all the risks inherent in the use of land subject to flooding, that the applicant assumes those risks and agrees to indemnify and defend the Town of Gorham, its officers, agents, and employees against any claims filed against it that are related to the applicant's decision to use land located in a floodplain, and that the applicant individually releases the Town of Gorham, its officers, agents, and employees from any claims the applicant may have against the Town that are related to the use of land located in a floodplain. - H. The Board of Appeals shall submit to the Code Enforcement Officer a report of all variance actions, including justification for the granting of the variance and an authorization for the Code Enforcement Officer to issue a Flood Hazard Development Permit, which includes any conditions to be attached to said permit.
+The issuance of a variance to construct a structure below the base flood level will result in greatly increased premium rates for flood insurance up to amounts as high as \$25 per \$100 of insurance coverage; Construction below the base flood level increases risks to life and property; and, The applicant agrees in writing that the applicant is fully aware of all the risks inherent in the use of land subject to flooding, that the applicant assumes those risks and agrees to indemnify and defend the Town of Gorham, its officers, agents, and employees against any claims filed against it that are related to the applicant's decision to use land located in a floodplain, and that the applicant individually releases the Town of Gorham, its officers, agents, and employees from any claims the applicant may have against the Town that are related to the use of land located in a floodplain.
+The Board of Appeals shall submit to the Code Enforcement Officer a report of all variance actions, including justification for the granting of the variance and an authorization for the Code Enforcement Officer to issue a Flood Hazard Development Permit, which includes any conditions to be attached to said permit.